Merchant ToS - Payment Facilitation Services

 2.4 The Merchant acknowledges that Complypay may interpret and enforce Card Scheme Rules and acquirer requirements and agrees that Complypay’s reasonable interpretation shall be binding.

-3. Settlement and Payouts
+3. Settlement and Recovery

 4. Fees